 When I began to study music, it was much like other baby boomers—piano lessons during grade school years.
 Eventually, I chose clarinet, then saxophone, and finally flute as my principal instruments.
 During the course of studies that I embarked upon, I always worked privately with a variety of excellent teachers.
 Some of these mentors were associated with the schools that I attended, but most were individuals whose playing I admired and sought out to study with on a private basis.
 These studies occurred not only while I was a student, but also after I had finished my formal schooling and was working as a full-time player; while I was a professor at a university; and continue presently.
 In other words, I have never stopped studying.
 I have always found the help of an accomplished teacher to be inspiring while elevating my performance abilities and understanding of different musical genres.
 Throughout my years of study, the singular motivation was to improve, to learn more.
 I never picked a teacher because I thought he or she might “connect” me in the industry.
 Perhaps I was naïve, but that was the approach that felt right for me.
 It was verified for me during my college years when one of my woodwind heroes—Phil Woods—told me backstage after one of his performances, “If you’re good enough, they’ll (industry people) find you.”
 Continue reading

-I recently retired as a professor of music from a NJ state university after 24 years.
+I retired several years ago as a professor of music from a NJ State University after 24 years.
 This ended a 30-year career of institutional teaching that spanned 4th grade through graduate school.
-Having also been a full-time musician for the past 40 years while completing two Masters degrees and a DMA in music, I have a somewhat unique perspective of having lived inside the music industry as a performer, student and teacher simultaneously.
-While this blog post might be considered by some as biting the hand that once fed me and a means to vent frustration at a failing and out-of-touch educational system, I hope it will be taken as an honest look at the state of today’s music industry and a prescription for music programs to change in order to help aspiring instrumental music students prepare for the real world.Continue reading
+Having also been a full-time musician for the past 45 years while completing two Masters degrees and a DMA in music, I have a somewhat unique perspective of having lived inside the music industry as a performer, student and teacher simultaneously.
+While this article might be considered by some as biting the hand that once fed me and a means to vent frustration at a failing and out-of-touch educational system, I hope it will be taken as an honest look at the state of today’s music industry and a prescription for music programs to change in order to help aspiring instrumental music students prepare for the real world.Continue reading

 Every professional musician owes part of their success to the talents of their repair technicians.
 The need to have one’s instrument in top performing shape for any job is self-evident but finding the right repairman is akin to finding the right medical doctor.
 It is more than just their abilities we seek; it’s also their understanding, creativity, flexibility and support that we need.
 One never knows when a pad or spring will break down at the 11th hour, a support post gets bent, reeds stop sealing on the mouthpiece, or the instrument has been jostled in the carrying case and suddenly doesn’t work as well.
 THAT’S WHEN WE REALLY NEED OUR REPAIRMEN!